 Founder + Director, Kaeli Sutton

-Open Circle Founder and Director Kaeli Sutton has worked with over 2000 mothers and families over the past 13 years, first at Motion Center and now at Open Circle.
-Trained in multiple pregnancy and postpartum health and support modalities, her most significant learning has come through her experience as a woman and mother, her close observation and celebration of the many mothers, infants and families she has had the honor to work with, and through her ongoing independent study of the culture of birth in America.
-Kaeli is committed to supporting women and families through the sometimes difficult, sometimes delightful and always life changing journey of childbearing and parenthood.
+Open Circle Founder and Director Kaeli Sutton has worked with over 3000 mothers and families over the past 19 years, first at Motion Center and now at Open Circle.
+Trained in multiple pregnancy, postpartum and infant health and support modalities, her most significant learning has come through her experience as a woman and mother, her close observation and celebration of the many parents and infants and she has had the honor to work with, and through her ongoing independent study of pregnancy, birth, infant development and parenting.
+Kaeli is committed to supporting parents and families through the sometimes difficult, sometimes delightful and always life changing journey of childbearing and parenthood.

-Kaeli regularly engages in professional continuing education and conferences to further her knowledge of how to respectfully and skillfully care for women, babies and families.
-She holds the following licenses and certifications:
+Kaeli regularly engages in professional education and conferences to further her knowledge of how to respectfully and skillfully care for parents and babies.
+Her more significant trainings are listed below.

 - Rhode Island licensed Massage Therapist since 2001 (MT01979)

-- Infant Massage Instructor trained 2014, 2017 (International Association of Infant Massage; certification pending)
+- Infant Massage Instructor (2014, 2017 International Association of Infant Massage)

-Kaeli believes in the importance of scientific research exploring the effects of wholistic health modalities in the childbearing years.
-She is experienced in working with research specialists in clinical settings and welcomes inquiries about future study collaboration.
-Kaeli’s research experience includes serving as head yoga-consultant in a National Institute of Health funded pilot and randomized trial study investigating effects of educational classes or prenatal yoga on women experiencing mood disorders in pregnancy (ongoing).
-Additionally, she is currently consulting with researchers seeking grant funding for studies on pregnancy smoking cessation.
+Kaeli believes in the importance of scientific research exploring effects of wholistic health modalities on pregnant people and families in the childbearing years.
+She is experienced in collaborating with research specialists in clinical settings and welcomes inquiries about study collaboration.
+Kaeli’s research experience includes lead yoga-consultant in a National Institute of Health funded pilot and randomized trial study which investigated impacts of prenatal yoga on women experiencing mood disorders in pregnancy.

 ~Susanna Magee, MD, MPH